alestic/aws-lambda-codepipeline-site-generator-hugo/README.md

-# Static site generator plugin: Subdirectory (copy part of tree)
+# Static site generator plugin: Hugo

 This is a static site generator plugin for the [AWS Git-backed static website stack][stack].
-This plugin copies an entire subdirectory of the Git source into the target static website.
+This plugin treats the Git repository content as source for [Hugo][hugo], a static website generator.

 This plugin takes the form of an AWS Lambda function that is deployed in a ZIP file in an S3 bucket.
 When the static website stack is